Angry-Penguins-Colony/sc-customize-nft/README.md

 ## Deploy contract

-There are three arguments to deploy the smart contract :
+Here's the arguments to deploy the smart contract :

 | Argument                                | Explication                                             |
 | --------------------------------------- | ------------------------------------------------------- |